Phonics at home

 As there is a wide age range of children within the nursery, we ensure that all phonics activities are delivered in a developmentally appropriate way; for example some are activities are child led and delivered as part of their chosen play activity whereas the majority of the older children will take part in a focussed, adult led learning session.

 In our reception class, all children are assessed to gain an in-depth picture of their current level of phonic knowledge.
 All children’s starting points are used to ensure that their phonics education is continued at the right level.
 Some children may continue to need activities to develop their listening skills whereas other children are ready to start blending letters to begin reading simple words.
-Every child in Foxes receives a daily phonics session of approximately twenty minutes.
+Every child in Alps receives a daily phonics session of approximately twenty minutes.

-In Foxes, as with all our EYFS and KS1 teaching and learning, activities are designed to be engaging, interactive and fun.
+In Alps, as with all our EYFS and KS1 teaching and learning, activities are designed to be engaging, interactive and fun.
 Children need regular repetition to embed their learning so they will frequently revisit past learning to ensure that it is remembered.

-In Owls, all children are taught phonics in a whole class setting.
+In Andes, all children are taught phonics in a whole class setting.
 To enable children to overcome misconceptions, plugs gaps in learning and access the age expected learning, we intervene throughout the day and within our enhanced provision.
 All activities are engaging, interactive and fun, and are differentiated so each child feels challenged, yet successful.

-In Owls, we begin to develop a deeper understanding of spelling, through learning spelling patterns, phonic rules and practising tricky and common misconception words.
+In Andes, we begin to develop a deeper understanding of spelling, through learning spelling patterns, phonic rules and practising tricky and common misconception words.
 We also combine our phonics teaching with comprehension skills, to enable our children to become fluent, confident readers.

 The phonics screening check is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words.
 The check, usually administered in June, can show that children are on track to become fluent readers who can enjoy reading for pleasure and for learning.